IhmeGroup/FPVgen/README.md

 ## Basic Structure of an Input File

-The input file for FPVgen is a TOML configuration file.
+The input file for FPVgen uses TOML format.
 Below is an example of the structure of an input file:

 ```toml
 # input.toml